Comparing the Leica Ultravid HD 8 x 42 to the SRBC APO 8 x 42.

 Waiting until the wee small hours of a dark moonless night, Taurus, Orion and Gemini begin to dominate the eastern sky.
 Mighty Jupiter rises early with the stars of Taurus and shines like a bright, distant lantern with its steady, creamy white light.
 The stabilised 10 x 50 easily shows the ephemeral dance of its four large Galilean moons, constantly shifting their positions hour by hour, as they orbit the giant planet.
 Mars rises later, its dimmer but unmistakable ruddy hue seen just under Wasat in the midsection of the Twins.

 Auriga, the celestial Charioteer, is also very well placed at these ungodly hours of an October night.
-The three Messier open clusters, M36, M37 and M38 show up beautifully in the SRBC, and almost within the same field of view, with M36 being partially resolved into stars.
+The three Messier open clusters, M36, M37 and M38 show up beautifully in the SRBC, within the same field of view, with M36 being partially resolved into stars.

 The Hyades and Pleiades are spectacular objects in the 10 x 50.
 The horns of the celestial Bull fit comfortably within its large field, and I was delighted to see the lovely open cluster, NGC 1674 to the eastern edge of the same field, something quite beyond the capability of my old 10 x 50 Porro.